The Story of Ruth: Release

-Home media

 In 2006, 20th Century Fox Home Entertainment released The Story of Ruth on DVD with special features, including a preview, a trailer, and several Movietone News shorts concerning the film.

 In 2013, the DVD was re-released with new cover art but the same features as the 2006 release.

-Critical response
+Reception

 The Story of Ruth received favorable reviews upon release.
+Time considered the film "commendably unepic".

-Variety called it "a refreshingly sincere and restrained Biblical drama, a picture that elaborates on the romantic, political and devotional difficulties encountered by the Old Testament heroine".
+Variety called it "a refreshingly sincere and restrained Biblical drama, a picture that elaborates on the romantic, political and devotional difficulties encountered by the Old Testament heroine". and described Elana Eden's portrayal as "a performance of dignity", projecting "an inner strength through a delicate veneer".
+Variety also noted Peggy Wood's "excellent characterization of Naomi" and said that her "timing is always sharp".